ianstormtaylor/superstruct/Readme.md

 }

 User.assert(data)
-// Throws when the data is invalid, returns the data otherwise.
 ```

 Superstruct supports more complex use cases too like defining list or scalar structs, applying default values, composing structs inside each other, returning errors instead of throwing them, etc. For more information read the full [Documentation](#documentation).